ooyyee111/learngit/readme.txt

-aaaaaaa  Git is a distributed version control system.123456677 Git is free software.
+Git is a distributed version control system.
+Git is free software distributed under the GPL.